Moz vs Ahrefs — Which is Better?

 Advert (Semrush)

-A more sophisticated way of going things though involves a ‘link intersect’ tool instead, and both Moz and Ahrefs provide one.
+But more sophisticated way of doing this involves using a ‘link intersect’ tool, and both Moz and Ahrefs provide one.

-Link intersect tools allow you to enter a URL from your website alongside a competitor URL that is currently outranking it; you’ll then get an exportable list of websites that are currently linking to your competitor, but not to you.
+Link intersect tools allow you to enter a URL from your website alongside those of your competitors; you’ll then get an exportable list of websites that are currently linking to your competitors, but not to you.

 Moz's 'link intersect tool' in use